unicode-org/cldr/README.md

 A source formatter is now used, please see [spotless](./tools/README.md#spotless) for details.

-### Licenses
+### Copyright & Licenses

+Copyright © 2004-2023 Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.

-This product is released under [LICENSE](./LICENSE)
+The project is released under [LICENSE](./LICENSE).

 Note that some CLDR tools depend on libraries managed via Maven; use of these libraries is governed by separate license agreements.

-### Copyright

-Copyright © 2004-2023 Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.
+A CLA is required to contribute to this project - please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file (or start a Pull Request) for more information.